-- Official 45-day public comment period for independent Metropolitan Transportation Plan (MTP) Public Participation draft plan on MetroPlanOrlando.org - ☐ Board approves Public Participation Plan after review by advisory committees and summary of public comment; staff executes the outreach plan to support the development of the MTP - ☐ Draft MTP reviewed by MetroPlan Orlando advisory committees - ☐ Public notice is distributed electronically - ☐ Social media posts help bring attention to draft plan - Ample opportunities for public comment throughout, including a process for submitting written public comments - ☐ Provide summary of public comments to the board before it takes action, and respond to comments in writing, when applicable - ☐ Board vote on MTP adoption with public comment period at the meeting - ☐ Publication of adopted plan on MetroPlanOrlando.org
+- Official 45-day public comment period for Metropolitan Transportation Plan (MTP) Public Participation draft plan on MetroPlanOrlando.gov. - Board approves Public Participation Plan after review by advisory committees and summary of public comment; staff executes the outreach plan to support the development of the MTP. - Draft MTP reviewed by MetroPlan Orlando advisory committees. - D Public notice is distributed electronically. - □ Ample opportunities for public comment throughout, including a process for submitting written public comments. - Provide summary of public comments to the board before it takes action, and respond to comments in writing, when applicable. - D Board vote on MTP adoption with public comment period at the meeting. - Devication of adopted plan on MetroPlanOrlando.gov.